erikengervall/fast-find-in-files/README.md

 # Quick find in files

-Quickly find text in files. `quick-find-in-files` recursively searches sub-directories in a high-performance manner by leveraging the speed of c++.
+`quick-find-in-files` recursively searches all files in selected directory and sub-directories for text matches.
+The library is built completely in c++ and exposes its functionality using [node-addon-api](https://github.com/nodejs/node-addon-api).

 <p align="center">
   <img alt="quick-find-in-files logo" width="300px" src="./resources/img/logo.png">